jhumphry/Ada_BinToAsc/README.md

 Some `Base64` decoders will ignore junk characters or incorrect padding etc. Currently this is not supported.

+There is also some support for Base85.
+Currently the only supported variant is the ZeroMQ [Z85](http://rfc.zeromq.org/spec:32) specification.
+A slight extension has been implemented to cope with variable length input.
+The last few bytes of input that is not a multiple of four bytes in length are padded with zero before being converted to a group of five characters as usual.
+The number of characters actually output in the last group is reduced by the number of padding bytes added.
+This maintains compatibility with standard Z85 and is fully reversible.

 ## Build process and tests

 Three `gprbuild` project files are included. `ada_bintoasc.gpr`